 Employee morale is one of those talent management factors that can be difficult to control yet has a huge impact on a team.
-In times of uncertainty or change, such as the current public health crisis we are all facing, morale can take a hit.
+In times of uncertainty or change, morale can take a hit.
 And it stands to reason why.
-We all have a lot on our minds right now.
-Many employees are dealing with a disruption to the way they work, shifting into a remote work capacity or getting used to new tools now needed to do their jobs.
-They’re probably feeling disconnected from their team or adrift with being stuck inside every day.
-All of that stress can all combine into a drop in team or company morale.
+We all have a lot on our minds right now as the pandemic continues to stretch on.
+All of that stress can combine into a drop in team or company morale.
 So while times are tough, what can you do to help support your team and give morale a boost, even if it has to be done remotely?

 Keeping morale high is more important than ever